cowprotocol/services/database/README.md

 ### proposed\_solutions

 All solutions reported by solvers, that were part of a solver competition.
+A solver competition can have more than one winner.

  Column        | Type      | Nullable | Details
 ---------------|-----------|----------|--------